We get a lot of questions about how the POWERCELL outputs work on our Infinitybox systems. Here are answers to the two most common questions.

 The second question that we get from customers is why there is voltage on the POWERCELL output pins when the output is off.
 This voltage is part of our diagnostics on the POWERCELL.
 When you wire your car with Infinitybox, we give you powerful diagnostic capabilities that you can’t get from a traditional wiring harness.
 For our output detection circuit, there is a small amount of current that leaks out of the POWERCELL output.
 This is less than 100 micro-amps.
 If you have everything connected properly, this leakage current flows through the fuse, through he output connector, through the wire, through the load (light, fan, ECU, etc.) to ground.
 If there is a break anywhere in this chain, this leakage current flows back into the LED on the POWERCELL output, causing it to glow dimly.
 This is your indicator to check the fuse, look for a break in your harness, check your ground or check for a problem in your load like a burned out light bulb.

 If you were to measure the open circuit voltage on a POWERCELL output with a multimeter, you would measure about 2.8-volts.
 This is absolutely normal.
-The video below will give you some more details on the diagnostics built into the Infinitybox system.
+Click on this link to download our diagnostics manual to learn more about this.

 If you have any questions about this post or anything else related to wiring your car with our Infinitybox system, give our tech team a call at (847) 232-1991.